IdentityServer/IdentityServer4/docs/gettingstarted/scopes.md

 OpenID Connect requires a scope with a name of `openid`.
 Since this scope is defined in the OIDC specification, we have built-in support for it via the `StandardScopes` class.

-Alls our samples define a class called `Scope` with a method called `Get`.
+Alls our samples define a class called `Scopes` with a method called `Get`.
 In this method you simply return a list of scopes you want to support in your identityserver.
 This list will be later used to configure the identityserver service.